 Just like condenser dryers, heated dryers don’t need space to vent moisture out, so they don’t need a large space or hot air duct system.
 So you guys leave the machine in a closed laundry room, in the washing cabinet whatever.

 Depending on the quantity and drying cycle, the heat pump dryer will dry slower than the resistance machine (the two above).
 However, in practice, it does not affect much because we often plan to do laundry according to the plan, only need to urgently need a few laundry items, after drying, then wear them immediately.
 I switched from a vented dryer to a heat pump without any problems.

 According to my research, heat pump drying is slower than vent drying from 15 to 20 minutes.

 Heat pump dryers reduce wrinkles.
-But to what extent is up to you.
-You want neat, flat clothes, you wear a shirt and trousers to work... then you need to iron it again.
+But to what extent is it up to you.
+You want neat, flat clothes, you wear a shirt and trousers to work… then you need to iron them again.
 Jeans or T-shirts are less wrinkled and can be worn immediately.

 After all, I think the Vented dryer is still the most optimal solution in all aspects, which I recommend the most.
 Only if you don’t have space or can’t install an exhaust pipe, then you will consider a condenser or heat pump.